 She is the seventh and youngest daughter to Wlad Tovola and his wife the Persian Princess.

-Pantovola spend her first years with her mother, six siblings and a big white pet swan at the family residence Tovola Castle, that stood tall upon the hill surrounded by the evergreen woodlands of the home land.
+Pantovola spent her infant years blissfully with her mother, her six siblings and a big white pet swan at the family residence Tovola Castle, that stood tall upon the hill surrounded by the evergreen woodlands of the home land.

 This is an old photograph of Pantovola's mother and her beloved Great White Swan, taken at their family castle when Pantovola was still a young child.

-Pantovola's real father was in fact a handsome and mysterious man from the Caucasus mountains.
-A famous magician, who traveled the world with his Theatre of Tales, bringing magical stories and shows to the furthest corners of the world.
+Pantovola's real father was in fact a handsome and mysterious man from the Blue Moon Mountains.
+A famous magician was he, who traveled the world with his Theatre of Tales, bringing magical stories and shows to the furthest corners of the world.
 You see, the magic of The Magician was in the telling of marvelous tales, transporting, almost hypnotizing , the minds of his audience.
 But he worked not alone, the magician kept a beautiful owl.

-On the night of their last performance, before the theatre was to travel on, The Princess wrote a secret love letter to the man she so admired, in great detail and exquisite curly lettering.
+On the night of the final performance, The Persian Princess wrote a secret love letter to the man whose story telling abilities she so admired.
+She wrote in great detail, lyrically, using exquisite and refined curly lettering.

 It was after seven long years spent locked up in the family castle that the Persian Princess decided it was time to take matters into her own hand and change her fate.
 Her six older children had moved to big bright cities in far away places, and it was now only her and little Pantovola left at the family castle.
-Pouroupoulus was away most of the time, doing things mighty emperors do, so timing could not have been more perfect.
+Wlad was mightier than ever and away most of the time doing things mighty emperors do, so timing could not have been more perfect.